openbermuda/karmapi/docs/nodice/fuusball.rst

 Skill is required and judgement too.

-But mostly skill and a vision.
+But mostly skill and a vision and an honest heart.

+Good, better, best.

+Will you ever be good?

+Surely can be better,

+But the better wont be best until you share with the rest.

+Stop with the proxies.

-Do you have it in you then join me too.
+Do you have it in you then join me too?

 Fork and pull, push add commit.